 - Is ŌURA x Natural Cycles worth it?

-- ŌURA x Natural Cycles Review: Can it replace fertility awareness charting?
+- ŌURA x Natural Cycles Review: How does it compare to fertility awareness charting?

-- What happened in Natural Cycles when my ŌURA battery failed? — This has a quick update from March 2023 since ŌURA released a firmware fix for the battery issue.
+- What happened in Natural Cycles when my ŌURA battery failed? — This has been updated March 2023 after ŌURA released a firmware fix for the battery issue.